-My name is Tiffany Marie and I’m a twenty-four year old luscious lavender butterfly living in New York City!
+My name is Tiffany Marie and I’m a 24-year-old luscious lavender butterfly living in New York City!
 Recently diagnosed with Lupus SLE this past January 2010.

-It may seem daunting at first, but I’ve found thee best way to tackle it after much trial & error!
+It may seem daunting at first, but I’ve found thee best way to tackle it after much trial and error.

 Tiffany Marie Peterson